rahmadi0/fa22-cse110-lab4/Expose/javascript/part2.md

 D. false. because '===' is a strict equality operator so they must be the same typed.
 E. false. because value for true is 1.
 F. true. because boolean(2) is 1 and true is also 1 so 1===1 is true.

+15.  '==' Returns true if the operands are equal.it ignores the datatype of the variable however '===' Returns true if the operands are equal and of the same type.